Not all supplements are equated equal.

-Let me clear the main misconception regarding supplements that I notice among beginner female weight-lifters in Lebanon and then I will give my thoughts on which supplements have actual health benefits that are congruent with your best self.
+Let me clear the main misconception regarding supplements that I notice among beginner female weight-lifters in Lebanon.

 My definition of useful is not as an ends to a means, rather, I weigh in how the supplements can add to areas such as: